brillout/handli/readme.md

 - What should happen when the server is overloaded and not responsive?
 - Etc.

-You can write code as if network issues are non-existent and rely upon Handli for gracefully handling errors.
+You can write code as if network issues are non-existent and rely upon Handli for handling network errors.

 It is [customizable](#usage-faq) and [progressively removable](#how-do-i-progressively-remove-handli).